Tips to Prepare for Melbourne Airport Parking

 Airport Parking Tip #5: Select an off-site parking garage rather than on-site parking.

 As previously said, airports have developed a fine art in the practice of squeezing pennies from its consumers.
 Do you need to check a bag?
 Make a $50 payment.
 Do you want to check in as quickly as possible?
 Pay an extra $30 to the cashier.
 Are you interested in picking your own seat on the plane?
 That will also come at a cost to you.

-The same is true for airport parking lots.
+The same is true for Melbourne Airport Parking lots.
 Which is why we strongly advise you to do thorough research on off-site parking lots in the vicinity.
 In contrast to the airport, which has a large number of employees to pay and significant overhead expenses.
 An off-site parking lot that is not connected to the airport just needs to worry about operating its parking lot.
 Therefore, the investments are passed on to the customer.